Raul125/ScpLockdown/README.md

 The doctor's heavy gate will be locked down for the specified duration.

 #### SCP 939
-The two room doors will be locked down for the specified duration.
+The room doors will be locked down for the specified duration.